-- nists should be used as they reduce the risk of progression of nephropathy (considering contraindications for their use). - Serum creatinine and potassium levels should be monitored when using an ACE inhibitor, angiotensin ATI receptor antagonist and/or a diuretic. - 4.
-The combined use of ACE inhibitors with angiotensin ATI receptor antagonists is not recommended. - The use of thiazide/thiazide-like diuretics should be used when GFR ≥ 30 ml/min/ 1.73 m2; a loop diuretic should be used when GFR < 30 ml/min/1.73 m2. - 6.
-Metformin should not be used in patients with eGFR < 30 ml/min/1.73 m $^2$ .
-In patients with eGFR 30-59 ml/min/1.73 m $^2$ , metformin doses should be adjusted according to renal excretory function. - 7.
-In T2D patients with chronic kidney disease, consideration should be given to the use of a sodium-glucose cotransporter 2 inhibitor or glucagon-like peptide receptor agonist for which a nephroprotective effect was proved.
-These drugs reduce the risk of progression of chronic kidney disease (Table 19.3).
+- 4. The combined use of ACE inhibitors with angiotensin AT1 receptor antagonists is not recommended. - The use of thiazide/thiazide-like diuretics should be used when GFR ≥ 30 ml/min/ 1.73 m; a loop diuretic should be used when GFR < 30 ml/min/1.73 m. - Metformin should not be used in patients with eGFR < 30 ml/min/1.73 m.
+In patients with eGFR 30-59 ml/min/1.73 m, metformin doses should be adjusted according to renal excretory function. - In T2D patients with chronic kidney disease, consideration should be given to the use of a sodium-glucose cotransporter 2 inhibitor or glucagon-like peptide receptor agonist for which a nephroprotective effect was proved.
+These medications reduce the risk of progression of chronic kidney disease (Table 19.3).